Service Stations

 HISTORY OF SERVICE STATIONS

 Probably Weirs Beach’s first “service station”, the Lakeside Garage was located on the north end of Lakeside Avenue, where the concrete patio of the the Big House is now.
-It was converted to several different businesses over the years.
+Built in the 1910s, it was converted to several different businesses over the years.
+In the 1940’s, it was a roller skating rink, the Weirs Roller Way.
 In the 1950’s, it was the Knotty Pine Grill (a restaurant).
 In the 1960’s, it was a dance club known as Teen Haven.
-In the 1970’s, it was the Weirs Beach Playhouse by night, and a bike rental shop by day.
-In the 1980’s, it became the nightclub “Nashville North”.
-The country music nightclub was the final use of the building, when it burned down on October 3, 1985.
+In the early 1970’s, it was the Weirs Beach Playhouse by night, and a bike rental shop by day.
+In 1974, it became the nightclub “Nashville North”.
+The country music nightclub opened for the 1974 season on May 11, and had a capacity of 405 persons.
+This was the final use of the building, as it burned down near the end of its twelfth season of operations, on October 3, 1985.

 The Lakeside Garage not only serviced autos, it was also a convenience store.
 According to a 1921 Laconia Democrat article, G. Henry Davis, who had managed the nearby Tarlson’s store for 20 years, entered business for himself at the new garage.
 He was the local agent for S.S.
 Pierce Co. of Boston, and offered a full line of package groceries, canned goods, fruits, vegetables, candy and cigars.
 Could that be him in the white shirt and tie standing at the door to his shop?
 The sign over his head cannot be read, but the first sign on the left reads “Fancy Groceries”.